rudrapoudel/hello_ml/README.md

 A complete and minimum example of DNN in Torch.

 #DNN-multi-GPU- Deep Neural Network
 A complete and minimum example of multi-GPUs DNN in Torch.
+Use following command for testing,

+> th dnn-multi-gpu.lua -batch_size 256 -epoch_size 200 -num_gpu 4

 #RBM- Restricted Boltzmann Machine
 An example of Restricted Boltzmann Machine from scratch.
 Written in Python.